MyTokenWallet/aswan/README.md

 ### Configuration related

-Currently the configuration of the Django part is stored in the www / settings directory, and the configuration of the non-Django part is located in the config directory.
+Currently the configuration of the Django part is stored in the aswan/settings directory, and the configuration of the non-Django part is located in the config directory.

 In order to load different configurations in different environments, we use the environment variable RISK_ENV, and the system will automatically load the corresponding configuration file through the value of this environment variable at runtime.

 To facilitate project startup, when this value is not set, the system loads the configuration of the develop environment by default.
 When executing the test (python3 manage.py test), the value of RISK_ENV must be test.

 ### Aswan System Workflow

 1. The business party calls the query interface before the user executes, and determines whether the current behavior is intercepted according to the returned control code (this part needs to be negotiated with the business party).
     If it is intercepted, it will turn to 2;

 2. User action failed, go to 5;

 3. Execute business-side logic, if the end user successfully turns to 4, otherwise go to 5;

 4. The strategy of data source related to the risk control system calls the report interface to report the results for subsequent calculation by the engine, and turns to 5;

 5. End directly.

 #### Example